 If you’re shopping for insurance with a less-than-perfect health record, the following steps could help you find better rates:

-One of the most efficient ways of locating the best insurance company for your specific health history is to enlist the help of an independent life insurance agent or broker.
+One of the most efficient ways of finding the best insurance company for your specific health history is to enlist the help of an independent life insurance broker like Policygenius.

-A licensed life insurance agent at Policygenius doesn’t work with just one insurer — instead they work with a number of different insurance companies — can help you compare quotes from multiple companies, advise you on the best options for your specific health status and lifestyle, and help you apply.
+A licensed life insurance agent at Policygenius doesn’t work with just one insurer — instead they work with a number of different insurance companies — and can help you compare quotes from multiple companies, advise you on the best options for your specific health status and lifestyle, and help you apply.
 Policygenius agents specialize in high-risk insurance, or finding options for people with complex health histories or lifestyles.

 You can compare quotes from multiple insurance companies right now by using the free pricing tool below:

 If you know you have a health condition that insurers tend to penalize, you might be tempted to fudge your answers or even lie during the phone interview portion of the underwriting process.
-But that isn’t wise for a few reasons.
+But that isn’t recommended for a few reasons:

-First, because underwriting usually also involves a medical exam and a close review of your medical records, the insurer will almost certainly find out about your condition at some point.
+First, because underwriting usually also involves a medical exam or a close review of your medical records, the insurer will almost certainly find out about your condition at some point.

-Secondly, lying on your application is technically insurance fraud.
-If the insurer discovers down the road that you had a previous diagnosis that you didn’t disclose or that you misrepresented yourself in any way, they could cancel your policy.
-And if they discover you’ve committed fraud after your death, they could deny your family’s death benefit claim and your beneficiaries won’t receive the payout.
+Second, lying on your application is technically insurance fraud.
+If the insurer discovers down the road that you had a previous diagnosis that you didn’t disclose or that you intentionally misrepresented yourself in any way, they’ll probably cancel your policy.
+And if they discover you’ve committed fraud after your death, they will deny your family’s death benefit claim and your beneficiaries won’t receive the payout.

-If you’re actively managing your health conditions, life insurance carriers will take that into consideration when they assign you a classification.
+If you’re actively managing your health conditions, life insurance companies will take that into consideration when they assign you a classification.

 In some cases — for example, if you only recently quit smoking — it might be worth waiting a year or so to apply.
 But generally, it’s much cheaper to buy life insurance sooner rather than later.

-Unfortunately, there are some serious medical conditions that may result in a carrier denying your life insurance application.
+Unfortunately, there are some serious medical conditions that may result in an insurer denying your life insurance application.
 These could include:

 Again, every pre-existing condition will be considered on a case-by-case basis, so it’s still worth talking to an agent or broker to figure out what your options are.
-An agent or broker can also help you resubmit your application to other companies if one insurance carrier denies you coverage.
+A life insurance broker can also help you shop around for other companies that will offer you coverage.

 Many employers offer free or subsidized group life insurance as a benefit for employees.
-One major advantage of participating in a group life insurance plan is that you won’t have to go through underwriting or take a medical exam, so your health status won’t be an issue.
+One major advantage of participating in a group life insurance plan is that your health status won’t determine your coverage eligibility.

-Keep in mind that group life insurance usually doesn’t provide enough coverage for most people, and you’ll lose this type of coverage if you leave your job.
-But having some life insurance is better than not having any at all.
+While group life insurance usually doesn’t provide enough coverage for most people — and you’ll lose this type of coverage if you leave your job — having some life insurance is better than not having any at all.